josephmisiti/josephmisiti.github.io/_posts/2014-09-03-setting-up-munin-on-muliple-nodes-on-EC2.markdown

 To delete a plugin (and the graph), just simply delete the symlink and it will drop out next time the cron job runs.

 That's it!
-That should you up an running pretty quickly.
+That should get you up-and-running pretty quickly.
 As always, if you have any questions/comments please send me a pull request on github.
 If you are interested in sys-admin, machine learning, math, and/or statistics you can following me on twitter: [@josephmisiti](https://www.twitter.com/josephmisiti)